DSarwade/Test-Project/User Manual.md

   1. Download the boAt Smartwear app from the App Store (iOS 12.0+) or Google Play Store (Android 8.0+).
 (Alternatively, scan the QR code on the watch to download the app.)
   2. Make sure your phone's Bluetooth and GPS are enabled.
   3. Connect your device to the boAt Smartwear app.
-  4. On the app's home screen, select Enigma X600 and click to pair.
+  4. On the app's home screen, select __Enigma x600__ and click to pair.
   5. Once connected, receive an alert to connect with ENIGMAX500_BT; click to pair for call functionality.
-  6. Tap 'yes' to system prompts for seamless connection and access to all Enigma X600 features.
+  6. Tap 'yes' to system prompts for seamless connection and access to all __Enigma x600__ features.
   7. Turn off battery optimization.

 ![image32](https://github.com/DSarwade/Test-Project/assets/166905444/4dfe5e21-eeb8-43ee-88cb-e88dacbf8fe8)